-Reading Short Stories (Célia Galey, Olivier Brossard, Jean-Paul Rocchi) 5 ECTS
+Reading Short Stories (Célia Galey, Claire Conilleau, Olivier Brossard, Jean-Paul Rocchi) 5 ECTS spelling, grammar, and syntax when writing about and discussing the short stories on the syllabus.

-Focusing on the short story genre, the course offers an introduction to literature in English andto the methodology of literary and critical analysis, with emphasis on close readings of texts during class discussions and written assignments.
+Focusing on the short story genre, the course offers an introduction to literature in English and to the methodology of literary and critical analysis, with emphasis on close readings of texts during class discussions and written assignments.
 Exploring the relationship between form and content as well as cultural context, the class focuses on literature and composition.

 The purpose of the class is for students to begin reading literature in English, to develop critical approaches to thinking about literary works and to improve writing and communication skills in English.

-Close attention will be paid not only to learning the concepts and terms of literary analysis butalso to spelling, grammar, and syntax when writing about and discussing the short stories on the syllabus.
+Close attention will be paid not only to learning the concepts and terms of literary analysis butalso to